Lawmaker 'invited aide to spin the bottle'

 "We're talking about senior lobbyists and lawmakers."

-In a November interview with the Associated Press news agency about alcohol at political fundraisers, Ms Garcia said that blaming drink is not an acceptable excuse for inappropriate sexual behaviour.
+In a November interview with the Associated Press news agency about alcohol at political fundraisers, Ms Garcia said that drink was not an acceptable excuse for inappropriate sexual behaviour.

-"I would say that most of the public realises that our job is based on relationships, and so we are expected to go out there and socialise," she said.

-"I think our public also expects us to hold ourselves to a higher standard."

-Ms Garcia announced on 9 February that she will take leave of absence during the inquiry.
+Ms Garcia announced on 9 February that she would take leave of absence during the inquiry.

-She says she volunteered for an unpaid leave of absence "so as not to serve as a distraction or in any way influence the process of this investigation", adding that she looks forward to returning to work.